eigentaylor/eigentaylor.github.io/_previews/2026-07-24-runoff-accuracy.md

 Specifically, the proposal to eliminate primary elections and have a single round STAR election instead seems like the worst of both worlds.
 Instead, an all-candidate primary under Approval with a delayed runoff, as we see in St. Louis, seems to be the most robust system for electing candidates.
 Given that the standard is already to have two elections, a winnowing primary process and a general election, I see no downside to a second election (ex. cost, turnout, etc.).

 A narrowing process seems absolutely necessary, and using the simple Approval system for that winnowing seems to be the most robust and politically viable option.
-It scales exceptionally well to crowded fields, compared to a ranking or scoring system, and eliminates the vote splitting we see in the Plurality Top-2 system we see in Washington and California.
+It scales exceptionally well to crowded fields, compared to a ranking or scoring system, and eliminates the vote splitting we see in the Plurality Top-2 systems used in Washington and California.

 Independent of the results of these simulations is the fact that STAR is an objectively more complex system than Approval.
 And that seems exceptionally important for evaluation of political viability.

 In a time when it's not even clear that the simplest voting system, Approval, is a slam dunk reform of our choose-one system, I see little evidence to assume that a more "expressive" (i.e. complicated and more difficult to explain) system like STAR would be *more* palatable to voters (optimal accuracy or not).

-Though the sample size for how these two systems fare at the ballot box is small, the results are concerning:
+Though the sample size for how Approval and STAR fare at the ballot box is small, the results are concerning:

-- Approval was voted in by overwhelming numbers — [63.5% in Fargo, ND](https://ballotpedia.org/Fargo,_North_Dakota,_Measure_1,_Approval_Voting_Initiative_(November_2018)), and [68.2% in St. Louis, MO](https://ballotpedia.org/St._Louis,_Missouri,_Proposition_D,_Approval_Voting_Initiative_(November_2020)).
-Its ban in Fargo was a partisan move by the [North Dakota State Legislature](https://www.inforum.com/news/north-dakota/lawmakers-pass-ban-on-approval-ranked-choice-voting-in-north-dakota), *not* the voters.
-The ban on Approval in Missouri (for which St Louis was grandfathered in) was by the voters, via [2024's Amendment 7](https://ballotpedia.org/Missouri_Amendment_7,_Require_Citizenship_to_Vote_and_Prohibit_Ranked-Choice_Voting_Amendment_(2024)), but it was slipped into the fine print of an RCV ban--the ballot language voters actually saw never once said "approval voting," instead banning it by describing the mechanism: "prohibit the ranking of candidates by limiting voters to a single vote per candidate or issue."
-The North Dakota ban was also framed as targeting RCV.
-That is, Approval has simply been in the crossfire of ([justifiable](../ditch-rcv/)) RCV rejections.
-- STAR has been rejected three times by voters in Oregon.
-In 2024, a ballot measure for its implementation in [Eugene was voted down by about 67%](https://www.opb.org/article/2024/05/22/eugene-rejects-star-voting-rating-based-system/).
-It was also rejected in [Oakridge in 2024](https://www.klcc.org/politics-government/2024-11-07/oakridge-voters-reject-star-voting-proposal) (54% opposed) and [Lane County in 2018](https://ballotpedia.org/Lane_County,_Oregon,_Measure_20-290,_Score_Then_Automatic_Runoff_Voting_Method_(November_2018)) (52.4% opposed).
+STAR has been rejected three times by voters in Oregon.
+There is the Eugene situation that has framed this discussion, of course.
+But it was also rejected in [Lane County in 2018](https://ballotpedia.org/Lane_County,_Oregon,_Measure_20-290,_Score_Then_Automatic_Runoff_Voting_Method_(November_2018)) (52.4% opposed) and [Oakridge in 2024](https://www.klcc.org/politics-government/2024-11-07/oakridge-voters-reject-star-voting-proposal) (54% opposed).

 I cannot help but wonder if the expressiveness, which makes STAR so appealing to its supporters and proponents, is exactly what is hurting it at the ballot box (at least, based on the evidence we have seen so far).
+Although, if I may say, the decision to attempt to eliminate the primary was likely a poor judgment call (I have no earthly idea if Eugene would have accepted STAR if it had been integrated into the existing primary process somehow).

-Is scoring comptrollers and city council members, the way you rate a restaurant, actually something the average voter is clambering to do?
+But more fundamentally, is scoring the options for Commissioner of the Water and Electric Board the way you rate a restaurant actually something the average voter is clambering to do?
 Perhaps this prospect is appealing to political junkies, but I am skeptical that the number of voters who actually like or care about politics enough that this more expressive ballot is enticing is particularly large.
-This remains to be seen, and luck could simply have been against STAR in the three Oregon elections, but I am not optimistic.
+This remains to be seen, and luck could simply have been against STAR in the three Oregon elections (particularly the close ones), but I am not optimistic.

 The fact that my simulations show that this more complex process is actually *less robust* to adversarial conditions than simpler options like Approval makes me exceptionally concerned about STAR voting.
 Is a complex machine that cannot handle sand in its gears really a good idea for something as important as electing our leaders?
 I am not so sure.

 The evidence in favor of STAR thus far is primarily in simulations done *by STAR proponents themselves*.
-And though I find their methodology excellent and without obvious flaws or evidence of bias, the number so far have not swung me to becoming a STAR supporter<d-footnote>Is it a good system?
+And though I find their methodology excellent and without obvious flaws or evidence of bias, the numbers so far have not swung me to becoming a STAR supporter<d-footnote>Is it a good system?
 Probably.
 But I see insufficient evidence that we should skip over the more simpler and nearly as affective Approval voting in favor of STAR.
-The simpler solution seems better from where I'm standing.</d-footnote>.
+The simpler and tested solution seems better from where I'm standing.</d-footnote>.

 It is impossible to know for sure how actual real world conditions map onto the parameters I have defined in this simulation.
 Even mild friction could be pessimistic for a high profile election (especially if the field is not particularly crowded).
 However, I do believe that the narrowing of the gap between STAR and Approval, with Approval Top-2 surpassing it easily, under even mild adverse conditions is remarkable.